New Research on U.S. Women Who Seek Abortion Care Online

 Previous studies indicate that misoprostol and mifepristone can be used at home just as effectively as under clinical supervision.
 The WHO also classifies medication abortions using online telemedicine as safe abortions.
 Our conversations with people who sought abortion medications online suggest that, beyond state restrictions, a range of non-legal barriers prompt many women to want convenient options for self-managed abortions.
 And in addition to convenience, some women expressed an explicit desire to use abortion medication in the comfort of their own home, where they felt they had more privacy, control, and autonomy throughout the process.
 Those who sought abortion medicine online needed a source that would both ship medications to the United States and provide adequate and reassuring information, advice, and support.

 By collecting and analyzing personal narratives to probe the needs, motivations, and experiences of people in the United States who seek abortion medication online, our study provides clinicians, public health practitioners, and policymakers with a deeper understanding of the needs of this population.
 With this knowledge, policymakers and healthcare leaders should begin building new pathways of efficient and private access for American women who need or want safe, self-managed abortion care.
 Many would welcome this option.

-Read more in Abigail R. A. Aiken, Kathleen Broussard, Dana Johnson, and Elisa Padron, “” Perspectives on Sexual and Reproductive Health 50, no. 4 (2018).
+Read more in Abigail R. A. Aiken, Kathleen Broussard, Dana Johnson, and Elisa Padron, “Barriers to Clinic Access and Preferences for Self-Care: Experiences Seeking Medication Abortion Online in the United States” Perspectives on Sexual and Reproductive Health 50, no. 4 (2018).